-RCNC currently supports five RCCs across the state of North Carolina with funding, technical assistance, training/education/workshops and one on one coaching and support including organizational assessments, strategic planning, data management/contract workshops, professional and organizational development training.
+RCNC currently supports four RCCs across the state of North Carolina with funding, technical assistance, training/education/workshops and one on one coaching and support including organizational assessments, strategic planning, data management/contract workshops, professional and organizational development training.
 Those five RCO's include:

 - Recovery Community of Durham, Durham, NC

 - Paths to Recovery Community Center, Chapel Hill, NC

 - RC3 Recovery Concepts Community Center, Wilson, NC

 RCNC is looking forward to increasing our level of support by adding additional RCCs to our cadre in the years to come.
 Dr. Rita Anita Linger, Executive Director of RCNC states “The more we are able to effectively support Recovery Community Centers on a statewide level, the more those seeking or who are in recovery will be able to thrive, experience a higher quality of life and sustain their recovery.
 Life in recovery can be transformative and incredibly fulfilling.